charlesportwoodii/www.erianna.com/content/amd-ryzen2-pci-passthrough-vfio-libvirt-ubuntu1804-windows10.md

 Graphics driver updates are scary due to their unique ability to hose a perfectly working system.
 My current approach with my AMD card is as follows:

 1. Download the updated graphics driver from AMD's website.
-2. Use the AMD clean uninstall tool.
+2. Use the AMD clean un-install tool.
 3. Reboot
 4. Install the new driver from the previously download driver package.
 5. Reboot and check stability.